fieldtrip/website/development/peer.md

 ### How it works in detail

 The idea is loosely based on the [FieldTrip buffer](/development/realtime/buffer), which is a multithreaded TCP server implemented as a mex file.
-The TCP server runs in a seperate thread attached to Matlab, but not blocked by Matlab command execution.
+The TCP server runs in a separate thread attached to Matlab, but not blocked by Matlab command execution.
 Let's refer to this as the **"peer server"**.
 The peer server has the following responsibilitie

  1.  announce itself on the network
  2.  discover the other peers